Browse by Medical Category

-Christopher Celano, M.D. is an attending psychiatrist at MGH and an Instructor in Psychiatry at Harvard Medical School and has worked on CPRP projects since 2010.
+Christopher Celano, MD, is an attending psychiatrist at Mass General and an Instructor in Psychiatry at Harvard Medical School and has worked on CPRP projects since 2010.
 He is the recipient of a K23 career development award sponsored by the National Heart, Lung, and Blood Institute to develop a psychological intervention to improve health behaviors patients with heart failure.
-He has published over 20 articles with the team and is an active co-investigator on several projects.
+He has published over 25 articles with the team and is an active co-investigator on several projects.
 His areas of interest include the impact of depression and anxiety on cardiac health as well as the promotion of positive psychological states in patients with mental illness and cardiovascular disease.

-Ariana Albanese, B.A. graduated from Harvard College in 2015 magna cum laude with a degree in history and literature and a secondary degree in psychology.
-She is in her first year with the program and primarily manages the NIH-funded PEACE study which is currently in its third stage.
+Ariana Albanese, BA, graduated from Harvard College in 2015 magna cum laude with a degree in history and literature and a secondary degree in psychology.
+She is in her second year with the program and primarily manages the NIH-funded PEACE study, which is currently in its third stage.
 In this role she performs a variety of tasks ranging from subject recruitment to data organization.
-Ari also works as a project coordinator in Dr. John Weisz’s Laboratory for Youth Mental Health at Harvard University, participating in research projects which focus on youth internalizing disorders and emotion regulation.
+Ari also previously worked as a project coordinator in Dr. John Weisz’s Laboratory for Youth Mental Health at Harvard University, participating in research projects which focus on youth internalizing disorders and emotion regulation.

 Dr. Elyse Park (qualitative research and motivational interviewing): Mongan Institute for Health Policy

 Dr. Matthew Nock, (prediction and prevention of suicide/self-harm), Department of Psychology, Harvard University

 Dr. Linda Collins, (novel methods of optimizing and evaluating multicomponent behavioral interventions), the Methodology Center, Penn State University